mmcintyre1/its-my-notes/projects/make-a-blog-with-flask.md

 This is a really helpful page to read through:
 [Best practices for writing a Dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)

+There is also a bit of chatter on running Docker images as root user and how you generally shouldn't be doing it.
+Since a docker container is running on the same kernel as the host, there isn't the typical separation of layers that you might see with a virtual machine.
+For some use cases it doesn't really matter since the application you might run doesn't actually run as root, for example, nginx.

 #### Difference Between `CMD` and `ENTRYPOINT`
 I've written my `Dockerfile` with `CMD`, but I've seen `ENTRYPOINT` used as well.
 [Here's](https://www.bmc.com/blogs/docker-cmd-vs-entrypoint/#) a pretty decent resource on the topic, but it seems to boil down to whether or not you want your commands to be able to overridden at the command line when starting the image.
 Your `Dockerfile` needs either a `CMD` or an `ENTRYPOINT`.
 I'm using the command `python3 -m flask run --host=0.0.0.0`, but if I wanted to use `python3 -m flask shell`, I can do that easily by running the command `docker run silently-failing flask shell`.